janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

            ```
                 <copy> Customer Access  </copy>
              ```
-- Select an option from **Original Author Edit Rule** to specify if the original author can edit the revision or create a new revision if the item is rejected.
+- Select **Edit Revision** option from **Original Author Edit Rule** - original author can edit the revision or create a new revision if the item is rejected.
  ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step3.png "This image shows the WCC Add Profile Rule menu")

-- To use a workflow template, select the **Use Template** check box and select the template name.
-This box is displayed only if a template currently exists.
-For more information, see Workflow and Script Templates.
-- To create a **Criteria workflow, select the Has Criteria Definition check box.** To create a sub-workflow, deselect the check box.
+- To create a Criteria workflow, select the **Has Criteria Definition** check box.
-- For a Criteria workflow, define the criteria by choosing the appropriate **Field, Operator, and Value.
-Field values include ContentID, Author, Type, Account and any custom metadata of type Text or Long Text**.
+- For a Criteria workflow, to define the criteria by choosing the appropriate **Field, Operator, and Value.
+Field values** include PolicyType, Author, Type, Account and any custom metadata of type Text or Long Text.
+- for our example select **policyType** in field drop down.
+- Enter the **operate** **value**
            ```
                 <copy> Life Insurance </copy>
              ```